 |

-Mixamate have quite a number of the trucks with their own pump.
+Mixamate have 28 of the trucks with their own pump.
 When the first is empty, the next can arrive and carry on.
+Two can connect and deliver concrete at twice the speed, if you have the space.

-Mixamate employ a technician and they have a test lab.
+Mixamate employ a highly qualified technical manager and they have a test lab.
 Quality control is a priority for them.

 Do you need High Quality Concrete?